PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 *"How would you feel if you could no longer use our product?"* a.k.a the product-market fit survey.

-This is perhaps the most well-known question in SaaS circles.
+This is perhaps the most well-known survey question in startup circles.
 [Superhuman](https://superhuman.com) famously used it to catapult themselves to over 50,000 paying customers and a whopping **$20 million** in revenue.

 You might be wondering, "How can I do the same?"